-- In 2015, the Council on Aging formed the Senior Center Study Committee - Completed community survey for needs analysis - 2017 Completed program needs study of current Senior Center programs and review of current facility to meet program needs - Determined that current facility has approximately 7,600 SF and the program space required is approximately 12,500 SF - Current building is inventoried on the Massachusetts Historical Commission Inventory of Historic Places as the Snellville School - 2020 Town appropriated funds for complete feasibility study of 480 Main Street, and 2 other sites (80 Haynes/Route 15 and 70 Cedar Street) as options for new construction for a new aging community building
+- In 2015, the Council on Aging formed the Senior Center Study Committee - Completed community survey for needs analysis - 2017 Completed program needs study of current Senior Center programs and review of current facility to meet program needs - Determined that current facility has approximately 7,600 SF and the program space required is approximately 12,500 SF - Current building is inventoried on the Massachusetts Historical Commission Inventory of Historic Places as the Snellville School - 2017/2018 The Town put out an RFP requesting property or available land for a new senior center.
+No responses were received, leaving the Town with only currently owned properties to choose from, and few in the center of Town. - 2020 Town appropriated funds for completing a feasibility study of 480 Main Street, and 2 other sites (80 Haynes/Route 15 and 70 Cedar Street) as options for new construction for a new aging community building, after an exhaustive review of all Town-owned properties greater than 2 acres of buildable area